liviux/k8s-cluster-oci-rpi4/README.md

       kubernetesCRD:
         allowCrossNamespace: true
 ```
-This should be available at _http://10.20.30.4:9000/dashboard/#/_ in your browser (or any ip from those 8 that are nodes).
+Dashboard should be available at _http://10.20.30.4:9000/dashboard/#/_ in your browser (or any ip from those 8 that are nodes).

 ## Longhorn
 Longhorn is a cloud native distributed block storage for Kubernetes.
 First create a new _install-longhorn.yml_ file for Ansible playbook.
 Paste in it :